Miraitowa-zcx/stu_manager/README.md

 ## 6. 版权声明

 * Copyright (c) 2024 Leyramu.
 All rights reserved.
-* This project (Digitalization Education), including its source code, documentation, and any associated materials, is the intellectual property of Leyramu.
+* This project (Student Management), including its source code, documentation, and any associated materials, is the intellectual property of Leyramu.
 No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the copyright owner, Miraitowa_zcx, except in the case of brief quotations embodied in critical